Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: Introduction

-In~\cite{spim_BIM_TVT_Ding2018Mar}, SPIM-based communication scenario was considered, wherein the indices of the spatial paths were modulated to create different \emph{spatial patterns} for mmWave-MIMO.
-The same approach was exploited in~\cite{spim_GBM_Gao2019Jul} by employing lens arrays at both transmitter and receiver.
+SPIM-based communications scenario was considered, wherein the indices of the spatial paths were modulated to create different \emph{spatial patterns} for mmWave-MIMO in \cite{spim_BIM_TVT_Ding2018Mar}.
+The same approach was also exploited in~\cite{spim_GBM_Gao2019Jul} by employing lens arrays at both transmitter and receiver.
 In~\cite{spim_lowComplexGSM_Shi2021Jan}, a low-complexity approach was proposed for SPIM with a joint design of analog and digital beamformers.
 A similar architecture was also deployed for secure SAIM~\cite{spim_secureSM_SubarraySelection_Shu2020Nov} and SPIM~\cite{spim_secureGSM_Yang2020Oct,spim_secureGSM_FiniteAlphabet_Xia2020Dec} in the presence of eavesdropping users.
 Moreover, SE~\cite{spim_bounds_JSTSP_Wang2019May,spim_onGSM_He2017Sep} and EE~\cite{spim_EnergyE_Raafat2019Dec} have been utilized as performance metrics for analog-only beamforming and receiver design.
 In order to extract the spatial paths for SM, a super-resolution channel estimation approach was proposed in~\cite{spim_GSM_CE_Chu2019May}.
 In addition to the SM techniques employed over the antennas at the BS or communication user, SM over the reflecting surface elements has also been considered \cite{hodge2019reconfigurable,spim_IRS_SM_Yurduseven2020Aug,spim_IRS_SM_antennaSelection_Ma2020Jul}.
-Different from the aforementioned model-based techniques, a machine learning based approach was also proposed in~\cite{spim_FL_Elbir2021Jun} for SPIM scenario.
-Furthermore, an SPIM-based MIMO system is experimented in~\cite{spim_BIM_TVT_Ding2018Mar}.
+Different from the aforementioned model-based techniques, a machine learning based approach was also proposed in~\cite{spim_FL_Elbir2021Jun} for SPIM.